jsandersen/WU-RNN/README.md

-## A Word-Level Uncertainty Estimation Approach for Black-Box TextClassifiers using RNNs
+## A Word-Level Uncertainty Estimation Approach for Black-Box Text Classifiers using RNNs

-This repository provides the implementation of the paper "A Word-Level Uncertainty Estimation Approach for Black-Box TextClassifiers using RNNs"
+This repository provides the implementation of the paper "A Word-Level Uncertainty Estimation Approach for Black-Box Text Classifiers using RNNs"

 # Note